ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

     movement right/left/up/down as dot/dash/enter/backspace.
 Then the
     corresponding letter/action key will be pressed on PC keyboard.

-    In this system, a dictionary of morse code, named 'Morse_dict' is used to select the letters based on input gestures.
+    In this system, a dictionary of Morse code, named 'Morse_dict' is used to select the letters based on input gestures.
 A str variable named 'code' is used to store the input dots/dashes, which will be cleared once the enter/backspace action is triggered.